-Peracetic Acid (PAA) is an excellent antimicrobial agent due to the chemistry’s high oxidizing potential, the effectiveness against a broad range of microorganisms in cold and warm temperatures, and the favorable environmental profile.
-Hydrite’s peracetic acid is produced in the Heartland and will benefit your operation in many ways:
+PAA is an excellent antimicrobial agent due to the chemistry’s high oxidizing potential, the effectiveness against a broad range of microorganisms in cold and warm temperatures, and the favorable environmental profile.
+Produced in the Midwest, Hydrite’s peracetic acid offers a host of operational benefits:

-- Environmentally safe biofilm control and removal in cooling towers
+Environmentally safe slime-forming bacteria control and removal in cooling towers

 - Improvements in heat transfer and process control